JesseMckinzie/filepattern-1/README.md

 The ``filepattern`` utility is used to store files that follow a pattern, where the pattern is analogous to a simplified regular expression.
 The need for
 ``filepattern`` arises in situations where large amounts of data with a systematic naming convention needs to be filtered by patterns in the naming.
-For example, one may have a directory containing segmented images where the name contains information such as the channel, the column value, and the row value. ``filepattern`` provides the ability to extract all images containing such a naming pattern, filter by the row or column value, or group files by one or more of the affermentioned variables.
+For example, one may have a directory containing segmented images where the name contains information such as the channel, the column value, and the row value. ``filepattern`` provides the ability to extract all images containing such a naming pattern, filter by the row or column value, or group files by one or more of the aforementioned variables.

 ## Summary
 * [Read the Docs](https://filepattern2.readthedocs.io/en/latest/Home.html)